Frequently asked questions

 Can Mandate run in our private network or on-premises?

-The current architecture runs on Canadian-owned infrastructure under Canadian legal jurisdiction, which addresses the sovereignty concern most Canadian organizations face.
+The current architecture runs on Canadian-owned infrastructure under Canadian legal jurisdiction, which addresses the sovereignty concern Canadian organizations face.
 If your requirement is specifically about on-premises deployment for reasons beyond sovereignty (network isolation, air-gapped environments), that's an important conversation to have at the start.

 You're an early-stage company.
 What happens to our audit records if Mandate shuts down?